shreknel/getmyancestors/README.md

 Support
 =======

-Send questions, suggestions, or feature requests to benoitfontaine.ba@gmail.com or giulio.genovese@gmail.com
+Send questions, suggestions, or feature requests to benoitfontaine.ba@gmail.com or giulio.genovese@gmail.com, or open an Issue at https://github.com/Linekio/getmyancestors/issues

 Donation
 ========